new-kernel/new-kernel/README.md

 # New Kernel

+Pronunciation: No-v-us-kay

-[Novusk](https://github.com/new-kernel/novusk/) - Novus(new)K(ernel) is an x86_64 kernel written in Rust.
+[Novusk](https://github.com/new-kernel/novusk/) - Novus(new)K(ernel) is a multi-architecture kernel written in Rust.
 This github organzation is used for libraries and binaries for kernel and os development.

 ## Rust
 Most of what is used in Novusk should be written in Rust because it is fast and very secure with all it's safety features.